-With a track record that spans over 15 years of releases, Aroy Dee and his family of labels M>O>S, MOS_Deep & Cos_Mos have amassed quite the collection of releases and family of artists
+With a track record that spans over 15+ years, Aroy Dee has amassed quite the collection of releases and family of artists

 Forever putting quality first, and not one to be rushed or moved by the latest fad, Aroy aka Steven Brunsmann is an architect by trade.
 With such a deep understanding of the intricacies of design, his projects by nature have a certain stamp of authority that speak for themselves.
 Here’s what he had to say when we track him down to ask a few questions:

 Tell us a bit about yourself: you live in Amsterdam right, are a native or did you grow up in another part of the country?

 “I grew up in Haarlem, a pleasant provincial city in the Netherlands close to Amsterdam near the dunes and sea.
 This was the period my love for electronic music came to life.
 After studying Architecture, I moved to Amsterdam and started my label, M>O>S recordings.
 Initially, it was so I could publish my own music, and as things progressed – I started attracting attention from other artists who were interested in releasing material on the label.
 Music has never been my full-time occupation, I divide my time between my full-time job as an architect and music.
 For me, it is certainly not a disadvantage.
 I always thought it was better keep music separate from any kind of financial necessity.”

 Given the size of the country, the Netherlands has a long and pretty strong history in electronic music – why do think this is?